 As we walked through the arch into the village of Ghorepani, just like in Derbyshire, my gamer instincts were triggered.

-The town looked like it came to life from Oblivion.
-The stone steps, the buildings upon the ledges, down to the horses milling about grazing, which I was certain could be hired, just like in the game.
+The town looked like it came to life from the video game Oblivion.
+The stone steps, the buildings upon the ledges, down to the horses milling about grazing, (which I was certain could be hired) – looked like it could be a village in the game.

 And best of all, it was entirely blue and white.
 In fact, I later realised that the buildings across Annapurna were mainly painted in blue – my favourite colour.
 Which brought my Blue Period wanderings in Derbyshire even more strongly to mind.